Michael Vick

-Michael Dwayne Vick (born June 26, 1980) is an American college football coach and former professional football player.
-He is the head football coach for the Norfolk State Spartans.
-He played in the National Football League (NFL) for 13 seasons and was the all-time leader in quarterback rushing yards at the time of his retirement.
-Vick played college football at Virginia Tech, winning the Archie Griffin Award as a freshman, and was selected first overall by the Atlanta Falcons in the 2001 NFL draft.
+Michael Dwayne Vick (born June 26, 1980) is an American football coach and former professional quarterback who is the head coach for the Norfolk State Spartans.
+He played in the National Football League (NFL) for 13 seasons and ranks second in quarterback rushing yards, which he led at the time of his retirement.
+Vick played college football at Virginia Tech, winning the Archie Griffin Award and Big East Offensive Player of the Year in 1999.
+He was selected first overall by the Atlanta Falcons in the 2001 NFL draft.
 During his six years with the Falcons, he was named to three Pro Bowls and led the team to two playoff runs, one division title, and an NFC Championship Game appearance.

 Vick's NFL career came to a halt in 2007 after he pleaded guilty for his involvement in a dog fighting ring and spent 21 months in federal prison.
 His arrest and subsequent conviction garnered Vick notoriety with the general public, which lasted throughout the rest of his career.
 He was released by the Falcons shortly before leaving prison.

 After serving his sentence, Vick signed with the Philadelphia Eagles for the 2009 season.
 As a member of the Eagles for five years, he had his greatest statistical season and led the team to a division title in 2010, earning him Comeback Player of the Year and a fourth Pro Bowl selection.
 In his final two seasons, Vick played for the New York Jets and Pittsburgh Steelers, primarily as a backup.
 He officially retired in 2017 after spending the 2016 season as a free agent.
-After retiring as a player, Vick pursued a coaching career.
-He served as an advisor for the Atlanta Legends of the Alliance of American Football (AAF) in 2019.
-Near the end of the 2024 season, Vick was named the head football coach at Norfolk State.
+After retiring as a player, Vick pursued a coaching career and was named the head football coach at Norfolk State in 2024.